GSA/digitalgov.gov/content/news/2021/02/2021-02-08-call-for-participation-2021-government-ux-summit.md

 ---

 {{< note >}}
-**The February 26th deadline for submissions has passed.
-Registration for the 2021 UX Summit will be open soon.**
+**The February 26th deadline for submissions has passed.**
 We have received a number of submissions on a wide variety of topics related to UX!

+**Registration for the 2021 UX Summit will be open soon.**
 We will send a notification to the User Experience community once the registration is open.
-The summit will be held on June 22-24, 2021.
+The summit will be held from June 22-24, 2021.

 {{< /note >}}